The Italian Stallion (wrestler): World Championship Wrestling (1988–1991)

-At the same time, Sabough continued working for other companies.
+Return to World Championship Wrestling (1992–1993, 1995)

 His WCW appearances increased in 1992, and included a bout for the World Tag Team Championship on September 15 in Macon, Georgia, teaming with Ricky Nelson in a losing effort against Steve Williams and Terry Gordy.
+Sabaugh wrestled one match as a heel managed by Paul E. Dangerously known as The Masked Intruder losing to Erik Watts.
 He would contest the following year for the Television Championship, losing to "Mr. Wonderful" Paul Orndorff on April 3, 1993, and twice more for Tag Team Championship, partnering with Chris Sullivan on April 6 and Rex Cooper on April 27, losing both times to The Hollywood Blonds.
 Sabaugh's last appearance for WCW would be with George South in a tag team match against Kent & Keith Cole at a house show at the Brushfork Armory in Bluefield, West Virginia on August 20, 1993.

+He returned to WCW for two TV taping in July 1995.

+World Wrestling Federation (1993–1995)

 Sabaugh would also wrestle for a time in the World Wrestling Federation during the mid-1990s.
 Though he would never get higher than lower mid-card status, he did help a very young Matt & Jeff Hardy break into the WWF as jobbers.
 Though the Hardys would make $150 per appearance as jobbers, Sabaugh would charge them $100 per appearance.
 According to Matt Hardy in the 2008 DVD Twist of Fate: The Matt & Jeff Hardy Story, Sabaugh ended up leaving the Hardys stranded in Charlotte, North Carolina where the three were supposed to meet before traveling to a show in Macon, Georgia.
 In the process, Sabaugh left the Hardys to fend for themselves, but still wanted to collect the $100 per appearance fee from the boys.
 Matt later told Bruce Prichard about what happened, and the WWF would contact the Hardys directly thereafter for jobbing before the two would eventually sign with WWF full-time in 1998.
 Sabaugh was released afterwards partially due to the incident.

+Later career (1990–1997)

+Sabaugh and wrestler George South founded the Professional Wrestling Federation in 1990.
+Originally based in Charlotte, North Carolina, the Promotion ran shows in the old Crockett territories in North and South Carolina, Virginia and West Virginia until its closure in 1999.
+Sabaugh and South would continue their decade-long feud while in PWF, which involved female wrestlers Mad Maxine and her mother Mama Maxine for a time, trading the PWF heavyweight title several times and at one point forming a tag team with South, winning the tag team titles before they began fighting each other again.

 Sabaugh's last match would be a successful defense of the PWF Heavyweight against George South on March 29, 1997 at The Armory in Greer, South Carolina.